FAQGURU/FAQGURU/topics/en/c.md

 * https://stackoverflow.com/questions/4455428/difference-between-iqueryable-icollection-ilist-idictionary-interface

 [[↑] Back to top](#C%23)
 ###  in C#, when should we use abstract classes instead of interfaces with extension methods?
-(Expert)

 * **Abstract** classes work by _inheritance_.
 Being just special base classes, they model some is-a-relationship.